cloudcentral/help.cloudcentral.com.au/pages/cloud/cloud_cli_loadbalancers.md

 1. Scenario description:

-   Back-end servers 192.0.2.10 and 192.0.2.11 on subnet private-subnet have been configured with regular HTTP application on TCP port 80.
+   * Back-end servers 192.0.2.10 and 192.0.2.11 on subnet private-subnet have been configured with regular HTTP application on TCP port 80.
-   Subnet public-subnet is a shared external subnet created by the cloud operator which is reachable from the internet.
+   * Subnet public-subnet is a shared external subnet created by the cloud operator which is reachable from the internet.
-   A TLS certificate, key, and intermediate certificate chain for www.example.com have been obtained from an external certificate authority.
+   * A TLS certificate, key, and intermediate certificate chain for www.example.com have been obtained from an external certificate authority.
 These now exist in the files server.crt, server.key, and ca-chain.crt in the current directory.
 The key and certificate are PEM-encoded, and the intermediate certificate chain is multiple PEM-encoded certs concatenated together.
 The key is not encrypted with a passphrase.
-   The admin user on this cloud installation has keystone ID admin_id We want to configure a TLS-terminated HTTPS load balancer that is accessible from the internet using the key and certificate mentioned above, which distributes requests to the back-end servers over the non-encrypted HTTP protocol.
+   * The admin user on this cloud installation has keystone ID admin_id
+   * We want to configure a TLS-terminated HTTPS load balancer that is accessible from the internet using the key and certificate mentioned above, which distributes requests to the back-end servers over the non-encrypted HTTP protocol.
-   Octavia is configured to use barbican for key management.
+   * Octavia is configured to use barbican for key management.

 1. Solution:

-   Combine the individual cert/key/intermediates to a single PKCS12 file.
+   * Combine the individual cert/key/intermediates to a single PKCS12 file.
-   Create a barbican secret resource for the PKCS12 file.
+   * Create a barbican secret resource for the PKCS12 file.
 We will call this tls_secret1.
-   Grant the admin user access to the tls_secret1 barbican resource.
+   * Grant the admin user access to the tls_secret1 barbican resource.
-   Create load balancer lb1 on subnet public-subnet.
+   * Create load balancer lb1 on subnet public-subnet.
-   Create listener listener1 as a TERMINATED_HTTPS listener referencing tls_secret1 as its default TLS container.
+   * Create listener listener1 as a TERMINATED_HTTPS listener referencing tls_secret1 as its default TLS container.
-   Create pool pool1 as listener1’s default pool.
+   * Create pool pool1 as listener1’s default pool.
-   Add members 192.0.2.10 and 192.0.2.11 on private-subnet to pool1.
+   * Add members 192.0.2.10 and 192.0.2.11 on private-subnet to pool1.

 1. CLI commands:

-    ```
+    ```sh
     openssl pkcs12 -export -inkey server.key -in server.crt -certfile ca-chain.crt -passout pass: -out server.p12
     openstack secret store --name='tls_secret1' -t 'application/octet-stream' -e 'base64' --payload="$(base64 < server.p12)"
     openstack loadbalancer create --name lb1 --vip-subnet-id public-subnet